 The Mark Foundation for Cancer Research is dedicated to accelerating cures for cancer by integrating discoveries in biology with innovative technology.
 The Foundation pursues its mission by funding a global portfolio of ground-breaking research carried out by individual investigators, multi-investigator teams, and inter-institutional collaborations.

-MFICM hosted at the University of Cambridge aims to revolutionise cancer care by using cutting edge analytics to maximise the use of diverse, high-volume data sets.
-The virtual institute exploits recent advances in machine learning and big data technology to capture, integrate, and derive insight into clinical, genomic and imaging data collated from hundreds of cancer patients in real time.
-Laboratory and clinic-based researchers and data experts are working together to develop sophisticated computational integration of these diverse data types into a single platform which can inform and predict the best treatment decisions for each individual patient.
+The MFICM hosted at the University of Cambridge aims to revolutionise cancer care by using cutting edge analytics to maximise the use of diverse, high-volume data sets.
+The virtual institute exploits recent advances in machine learning and big data technology to capture, integrate, and derive insight from clinical, genomic and imaging data collated from hundreds of cancer patients in real time.
+Laboratory, clinic-based researchers, and data experts are working together to develop sophisticated computational integration of these diverse data types into a single platform which can inform and predict the best treatment decisions for each individual patient.

 The MFICM includes the critical individuals and technologies needed to deliver a revolutionary new cancer treatment paradigm.
-During the course of the initial three-year funding, this paradigm will be applied to manage patients with breast cancer as part of the PARTNER and PARTNERING clinical trials and will be extended to other trials in renal, ovarian, and kidney cancer.
+During the course of the initial three-year funding, this paradigm will be applied to manage patients with breast cancer as part of the PARTNER and PARTNERING clinical trials and will be extended to other trials in renal, ovarian, and pancreatic cancer, as well as B-cell Lymphoma.
 Longitudinal Data Streams will be integrated that simultaneously report the functional biology of tumours among cancer patients receiving active treatment.